-62 Chapter 23 of the annex to resolution No.61, on minimum manning and work and rest hours of crews corresponds to the German manning requirements and is therefore already applied.
-Furthermore, Germany has amended its legislation and, in accordance with section 112(3) no.2 of the Inland Vessels (Surveys and Certification) Ordinance, recognizes Service records complying with appendix 5 that are kept by holders from other States on foreign vessels, if the relevant State of origin has implemented the aforementioned UNECE resolution.

-63 The competent authority duly authorized in the Russian Federation to carry out the inspection of inland navigation vessels is the Russian River Register.
-With regard to chapter 8A of the annex to resolution No. 61 on air pollution prevention, the State standard GOST R 51249-99 (on-board, locomotive and industrial diesel engines.
+- Chapter 23 of the annex to Resolution No. 61, on minimum manning and work and rest hours of crews corresponds to the German manning requirements and is therefore already applied.
+Furthermore, Germany has amended its legislation and, in accordance with section 112(3) no.2 of the Inland Vessels (Surveys and Certification) Ordinance, recognizes Service records complying with appendix 5 that are kept by holders from other States on foreign vessels, if the relevant State of origin has implemented the aforementioned UNECE resolution. - The competent authority duly authorized in the Russian Federation to carry out the inspection of inland navigation vessels is the Russian River Register.
+With regard to chapter 8A of the annex to Resolution No. 61 on air pollution prevention, the State standard GOST R 51249-99 (on-board, locomotive and industrial diesel engines.
 Hazardous exhaust emissions.
 Norms and methods of calculation) is in force in the Russian Federation.
 The values indicated in the Standard conform to the requirements of Annex VI to MARPOL 73/78, adopted by IMO in 1997.
 Provisions of chapter 8B on abatement of noise are partly applied in the context of national requirements (2.5.2 Carriage by inland waterway.
 Inland waterway vessels and combined sea-going and inland waterway vessels.
-Health regulations and standards SanReN 2.5.2-703-98).

-64 The competent authority duly authorized in Serbia to carry out inspection of inland navigation vessels and to issue ship's certificates is the Yugoslav Register of Inland Navigation Vessels (Jugoregister).

-65 The competent authority duly authorized in Ukraine to carry out the inspection of inland navigation vessels is the Shipping Register of Ukraine.
-National Rules for Construction and Classification of Inland navigation Vessels and Rules on ship's certificates of the Shipping Register of Ukraine include the provisions annexed to Resolution No. 61 on "Harmonized Europe-Wide Technical Requirements for Inland Navigation Vessels", with the exception of the provisions of Chapter 23 ("Crews"), except for Section 23-9, and of Annexes 3 (Safety signs and signals) and 5 (Model of a service record), and provide for the division of inland waterways into navigable zones 1, 2 and 3 in accordance with Chapter 1 of the annex to resolution No.61.
+Health regulations and standards SanReN 2.5.2-703-98). - 73 Refer to footnote 52. - 74 Refer to footnote 52. - 75 Refer to footnote 52. - 76 Refer to footnote 52. - 77 Refer to footnote 52. - The competent authority duly authorized in Serbia to carry out inspection of inland navigation vessels and to issue ship's certificates is the Yugoslav Register of Inland Navigation Vessels (Jugoregister). - In accordance with Resolution No. 48, Ukraine has developed a Differential GPS (DGPS) on the Ukrainian sector of the Danube Delta to be used as a part of a River Information Service, which is expected to cover the area from the Northern Sea to the Black Sea (Global RIS COMPRIS). - The competent authority duly authorized in Ukraine to carry out the inspection of inland navigation vessels is the Shipping Register of Ukraine.
+National Rules for Construction and Classification of Inland navigation Vessels and Rules on ship's certificates of the Shipping Register of Ukraine include the provisions annexed to Resolution No. 61 on "Harmonized Europe-Wide Technical Requirements for Inland Navigation Vessels", with the exception of the provisions of Chapter 23 ("Crews"), except for Section 23-9, and of Annexes 3 (Safety signs and signals) and 5 (Model of a service record), and provide for the division of inland waterways into navigable zones 1, 2 and 3 in accordance with Chapter 1 of the annex to Resolution No. 61.
 The above-mentioned rules of the Shipping Register of Ukraine include, in the rules on the construction and on the procedure for issuing certificates, the provisions of the European Agreement concerning the International Carriage of Dangerous Goods by Inland Waterways (ADN).